Apt-Intel/creds-api-backend/Docs/API Documentation.md

 | Parameter | Type     | Required | Description                                   |
 | --------- | -------- | -------- | --------------------------------------------- |
 | `domains` | String[] | Yes      | Array of domains to search for (max 10 items) |

+#### Input Validation

+- `domains`: Must be an array of 1-10 valid domain names (sanitized internally).
+- Other parameters: Same as single domain search endpoint.

 #### Example Request